Microsoft Announces Surface & Sells 1 Million+ Zune Units

 Other Microsoft Surface features include multi-touch (ability for over a dozen people altering content at once), multi-user (since the computer is in the shape of a table, users can face each other while interacting with the computer), and object recognition (physical objects placed on the computer table can be recognized and transferred digitally).

 Microsoft has partnered with T-Mobile, Harrah’s Entertainment, and Starwood Hotels for the promotion of the new product.
 This combination between computing and furniture seems like an aesthetic way to decorate a room in a house or apartment.
-Once the price drops, I definetely have to get myself one of these.
+Once the price drops, I definitely have to get myself one of these.

 Microsoft Zune